mqhe/Build-an-Ethereum-Blockchain-App/Firstproject.md

 https://blog.csdn.net/beiniao520/article/details/79582983
 #### SPDX license identifier not provided in source file.
 Before publishing, consider adding a comment containing "SPDX-License-Identifier: <SPDX-License>" to each source file.
 Use "SPDX-License-Identifier: UNLICENSED" for non-open-source code.
 Please see https://spdx.org for more information.
 https://forum.openzeppelin.com/t/solidity-0-6-8-introduces-spdx-license-identifiers/2859
+#### Pay attention to the solidity version when using vs to compile the contract